EURid is responsible for processing your personal data.

 What personal data do we process about you?

 Personal data is any information relating to an identified or identifiable natural person (i) that you provide voluntarily to us (e.g. through our online forms on our website, testimonials, etc.), (ii) that we collect from your visit(s) to our premises, events or website(s) or via your access and use of our products or services (for example, via your login to my.eurid.eu).

 In the context of our business activities, and in order to provide you with good service and to improve our services where possible, we may process the following personal data about you: your domain name(s), your unique identification alias, your first, middle and last name, your (registered) address, your telephone number(s), your email address(es), your language preferences, the organisation for which you work, your country of citizenship, your identification document’s registration number, the expiration date of your identification document, the municipality issuing your identification document, your bank account number, [your birth date], [your gender], [your special status], your IP address, and any other personal data that you may provide to us.

-Since it is not possible to register a Domain Name directly with us1, we collect your personal data from the company through which you register your Domain Name(s).
-That company may be one of our accredited registrars2 or one of its resellers who collects your personal data on behalf of EURid.
+We collect your personal data from the company through which you register your Domain Name(s).
+That company may be one of our accredited registrars1 or one of its resellers who collects your personal data on behalf of EURid.